jesschou2018/learning_quick_guides/UsefulLinks.md

 git checkout -b CheckPoint2

-git push to get rid of deleted files to add all files new files, changes and removed files  -use -A option git add -A then standard
+to get rid of deleted files
+to add all files new files, changes and removed files  -use -A option git add -A then standard